NeCTAR-beta-users/tier0doco/doc/openstack_features/murano.rst

 *************

 - If you get an error with importing one of the standard packages, just try a few times until it works.
+- When browsing packages on https://apps.openstack.org/#tab=murano-apps, don't forget to check on the **"Depends On"** section to add any other packages or images required.
+They in turn may have more dependencies.

 """""""""""""